hyperledger-archives/iroha/docs/source/guides/sec-install.rst

 Updates
 ^^^^^^^
-Install latest operating system security patches and update it regularly.
+Install the latest operating system security patches and update it regularly.
 If Iroha is running in Docker containers, update Docker regularly.
 While being optional, it is considered a good practice to test updates on a separate server before installing to production.